James Pearson (footballer, born 1993): Later career

-Macclesfield Town

 In July 2018, Pearson joined newly promoted Macclesfield Town on a one-year deal.

-Retirement

 In October 2020, Pearson revealed in an interview with The Guardian that he had retired from football due to injury.

 Controversy

-In May 2015, during an Asian promotional tour, Pearson and teammates Tom Hopper and Adam Smith, according to media reports, "took part in a racist sex tape filmed on the club's end-of-season tour of Thailand", a copy of which was obtained and published by the Sunday Mirror.
+In May 2015, during a promotional tour of Asia, Pearson and teammates Tom Hopper and Adam Smith, took part in a racist sex tape filmed on the club's end-of-season tour of Thailand", a copy of which was obtained and published by the Sunday Mirror.
 According to the media reports, "One of the men in the video ... can be heard using a racist insult against a woman."
 The three players apologised for their behaviour.
 All three were sacked on 17 June.
 In relation to the tape, Nigel Pearson too was sacked as Leicester manager by the club's Thai owners, on 30 June 2015.